 Real estate assets are stated at cost.
 Our real estate assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 A real estate asset is considered to be impaired when the estimated future undiscounted operating cash flow over the expected hold period is less than its carrying value in accordance with the authoritative guidance on accounting for the impairment or disposal of long-lived assets.
 To the extent impairment has occurred, the excess of the carrying value of the asset over its estimated fair value will be charged to operations.
 The valuation adjustments were calculated based on market conditions and assumptions made by management at the time the valuation adjustments were recorded, which may differ materially from actual results if market conditions or the underlying assumptions change in the future.
 If our strategy changes or if market conditions otherwise dictate a change in the holding period and an exit date, an impairment loss could be recognized and such loss could be material.
 When we have committed to a plan to sell a property that is available for immediate sale, have the necessary approvals and marketing in place, and believe that the sale of the property is probable the assets selected for disposal will be classified as held-for-sale and carried at the lower of their carrying values (i.e., cost less accumulated depreciation and any impairment loss recognized, where applicable) or estimated fair values less costs to sell.
 Carrying values are reassessed at each balance sheet date.
 Due to market fluctuation, actual proceeds realized on the ultimate sale of these properties may differ from estimates and such differences could be material.
 Depreciation and amortization cease once a property is classified as held-for-sale.
-We recorded \$1,822 in impairment charges related to the The Edge at Lafayette for the year ended December 31, 2021.
-We recorded no impairment charges in 2020 or 2019.
+For our consolidated properties we recorded no impairment charges for the years ended December 31, 2022 and 2020.
+We recorded \$1,822 in impairment charges in 2021.